 From Theory to Practice

-The SONO team built two machines able to carry out the coating – in France and in Russia – which were sent to companies in Italy and Romania.
-An Israeli company then followed up on technical development, making operation fully automatic.
+The SONO team built two machines to carry out the coating – in France and in Russia – which were sent to companies in Italy and Romania.
+An Israeli company then followed up on technical development, making its operation fully automatic.

-It was not long before the devices were up and running, coating various textiles with zinc oxide nanoparticles.
+It was not long before the devices were up and running, coating various textiles with Zinc Oxide nanoparticles.
 When testing effectiveness, the team concentrated on eight bacteria identified by doctors as posing the biggest risk to patients.